strimertul/strimertul/README.md

 - Twitch bot for handling chat messages and providing custom commands
 - Polling-based loyalty system for rewards and community goals

-At strimertul's core is [Kilovolt](https://github.com/strimertul/kilovolt), a pub/sub key-value store accessible via websocket.
+At strimertül's core is [Kilovolt](https://github.com/strimertul/kilovolt), a pub/sub key-value store accessible via websocket.
 You can access every functionality of strimertul through the Kilovolt API.
 Check [this repository](https://github.com/strimertul/kilovolt-clients) for a list of officially supported kilovolt clients (or submit your own).
 You should be able to easily build a client yourself by just creating a websocket connection and using the [Kilovolt protocol](https://github.com/strimertul/kilovolt/blob/main/PROTOCOL.md).

 Check out the [project's wiki](https://github.com/strimertul/strimertul/wiki) for more information on how to use the API to interact with strimertul, or the `docs` folder for more technical informations.